HermesBoots/holbertonschool-low_level_programming/0x09-argc_argv/README.md

 # C - `argc`, `argv`

 ## It Ain't What They Call You, It's What You Answer To
-Printin a program's own name.
+Printing a program's own name.

+## Silence Is Argument Carried out by Other Means
+Printing the number of arguments passed to a program.